alex-53-8/dependency-injectuion-and-unit-testing/README.md

 Since we pass dependencies to a class via constructor we can use following approach below.
 Test implementation does not require any special extension to run a test: dependency and test subject creation happens "manually".
 Such implementation has no invisible actions, everything is controlled by us.
-Implementation looks in different way, dependency creation is seen, passing dependencies is seen also, code is a bit longer than a previous implementation.
+Implementation looks in different way, dependency creation is visible, passing dependencies is visible also, code is a bit longer than a previous implementation.
 Definitely it is more obvious what happens here.

 ## Why `final` matters here?

 A keyword `final` applied to a class field indicated immutability.
 If a class field has no such keyword there is a possibility to modify value of a class field.
 That means in some specific cases our class technically can behave differently, and it is not good at all - it is a way to produce problems in production rather than favor.
 Since a class looses immutability